axeluhl/sailing-analytics/wiki/racecommittee-app.md

 * See the [[OnBoarding Information|wiki/onboarding]] on how to setup your local environment for building the app
 * See [[Mobile Development|wiki/mobile-development]] for general tipps on mobile development.
+* See [[Server Environment|wiki/racecommittee-app-environment]] on how the server's build environment is configured for building the RaceCommittee App.

 ## Features
 A Feature List collected in September 2013 at the Testevent in Santander can be seen here: